ewolf/spiderpup/doc/learning_spiderpup.md

 http://localhost:3000/examples/loops.html

 An element can be looped.
-For this to happen, a 'foreach' function that returns an array, and a 'forval' value to label the iteration must be defined.
+For this to happen, a 'foreach' function that returns an array, and a 'forvar' value to label the iteration must be defined.
 That element will be placed once for each item in the 'foreach' array.
 Each time the element is placed, the state is updated in two places.
-The array value is placed in `state.it[forval]` and the index is placed in `state.idx[forval]` as shown in the following example.
+The array value is placed in `state.it[forvar]` and the index is placed in `state.idx[forvar]` as shown in the following example.

 YAML file *.../spiderpup/www/recipes/examples/loops.yaml*.
 ```